RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Second World War & Military History

 Chamberlain, Paul Thomas, Scorched Earth.
-A Global History of WWII.”
+A Global History of WWII.
 Revisionist interpretation of the conflict, which Chamberlain argues was not so much a struggle of democracies versus dictatorships as it was a great power conflict between declining empires and nascent ones.
-Thought-provoking and well worth reading, even if you don’t agree with it.
+Thought-provoking and well worth reading, even if you don’t agree with the argument.

 Davies, Norman, Europe at War.
 1939-1945.
 No Simple Victory.
 Somewhat outdated, but still a good introduction to post-Cold War revisionist scholarship.

 Dimbleby, Jonathan, How Stalin Won the War.
 The towering significance of D-Day in the western historical memory has too long overshadowed the fact it was the Soviet Red Army that played the decisive role in defeating Nazi Germany.
-Dimbleby recounts “Operation Bagration,” the Soviet summer offensive of 1944, which destroyed the Wehrmacht as an effective fighting force, set the stage for Soviet dominance of central and eastern Europe until 1989, and still impacts the world today.
+At the center of Dimbleby's book is an account of “Operation Bagration,” the Soviet summer offensive of 1944.
+This single operation effectively destroyed the Wehrmacht as an effective fighting force and set the stage for Soviet dominance of central and eastern Europe until 1989/90.
+Europe still feels the afterschocks of the conflict today.

 Holland, James, The War in the West (3 volumes).
-(Highly readable narrative history of the western theater of the Second World War; of special interest for those who want to learn about the weaponry, training, tactics, and logistics of the conflict.)
+This is a highly readable narrative history of the western theater of the Second World War.
+Those with special interest in weaponry, training, tactics, and logistics of the conflict will find it rewarding.

 Lowe, Keith, The Fear and the Freedom.
 Why the Second World War Still Matters.
-Learn how this conflict that ended generations ago still shapes the world we live in today.
-Lowe also reveals the dangerous legacy of the many myths contaminating the historical memory of the war and of those who fought it, the “heroes” and the “monsters.”
+Lowe shows how this conflict that ended generations ago still shapes the world we live in today.
+He also reveals the dangerous legacy of the many myths contaminating the historical memory of the war and of those who fought it, showing we should beware of unreflectively labeling its participants “heroes” or “monsters.”

 McMeekin, Sean, Stalin’s War: A New History of World War II (2021).
-McMeekin argues persuasively that Stalin wanted a war between Nazi Germany and the western democracies in order for him to seize control of central and eastern Europe.
+McMeekin argues persuasively that Stalin wanted a war between Nazi Germany and the western democracies to allow him to seize control of central and eastern Europe.
 What he didn’t want was his own murderous conflict with Hitler.
-Despite the staggering losses of the Soviet Union, the war ultimately gave Stalin more or less what he wanted.
+Despite the staggering losses of the Soviet Union, however, the war ultimately gave Stalin more or less what he wanted.
 McMeekin also shows how the United States unwittingly contributed to this expansive of Soviet power with it’s overly generous Lend-Lease program.

 Military History Visualized (YouTube series: great resource for those interested in the technical aspects of military history – tactics, strategy, weaponry logistics– especially regarding WWII).